VBorodina/biomoni/README.md

 The Yeast class is derived from the Model class and contains the kinetic model for a yeast fed batch fermentation and a simulation routine.

 The visualization module can visualize simulated and experimental data.

+Examples for an off and online estimation are provided in the "Examples" folder.
+Real Measurement data are provided in the "Messdaten" Folder.